|Professor Henry Greensidefirstname.lastname@example.org||919-660-2548||Physics 097|

 The way that Professors Greenside and Mercer will take attendance will be to hand out a one-minute end-of-class questionnaire at the beginning of each class.
 One minute before the class ends, we will ask you to write your name, the date, and the single question that you most wish to have asked during class.

-Each student in the class will be assigned to a group of 3-4 students who will work together and with the course instructors to prepare and then present a 17-minute talk to the class of some journal article related to biophysics.
+Each student in the class will be assigned to a group of 2-3 students who will work together and with the course instructors to prepare and then present a 17-minute talk to the class of some journal article related to biophysics.
 Each member of a group will get the same grade for the presentation.
-There unfortunately won't be enough classes over the semester for each person in the class to give a talk, so a member of the group will be chosen randomly the day of the presentation to actually give the talk.
-(So each member of the group needs to be fully prepared to give the talk!)
 The groups' grade will be based on criteria listed in the Guideline to Class Presentations and reflect aspects like: Were you able to identify the purpose, methods, and implications of your assigned journal article?
 Were you able to create quality slides for the presentation?
 And was the oral presentation itself done well?

-For all weeks except the three during which there is a formal lecture with related homework, students will write a weekly entry of at least 500 words (which is about about two double-spaced ages) in a weekly blog regarding what they have heard in lecture, read about in supplementary reading, discussed with a classmate in class, or thought about in some other context (related to biophysics of course).
+For all weeks except the three during which there is a formal lecture with related homework, students will write a weekly blog entry of at least 500 words (which is about about two double-spaced pages) about what they have heard in class.
 The blog is a key way that you demonstrate that you are actively and creatively thinking about biophysics each week.
 Each blog entry will be given an integer numerical grade between 0 and 4, with 4 indicating an excellent blog entry.
 The three most important elements of a blog entry are